fb55/entities/readme.md

 -   ⚡️ Fast: `entities` is the fastest library for decoding HTML entities (as of April 2022); see [performance](#performance).
 -   🎛 Configurable: Get an output tailored for your needs.
 You are fine with UTF8?
-That'll safe you some bytes.
+That'll save you some bytes.
 Prefer to only have ASCII characters?
 We can do that as well!

 ## How to…